 At Zelus Recovery, substance abuse programs help teens and young adults take control of their lives.
 A comprehensive range of treatment methods ensures that recovery is long-lasting and successful.
 These methods may include:

 Addiction counseling is the foundation of lasting addiction treatment.
 Above all, our goal is to help teens, young adults, and their families find peace, health, and fulfillment.
-Call 866-365-4436 to begin overcoming addiction with our help.
+Call 208.518.0797, or contact us at your earliest convenience to begin overcoming addiction with our help.